panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geomvertexformat.rst

 GeomVertexFormat
 ================

-The GeomVertexFormat object describes how the columns of a GeomVertexData are ordered and named, and exactly what kind of numeric data is stored in each column.
+The :class:`.GeomVertexFormat` object describes how the columns of a GeomVertexData are ordered and named, and exactly what kind of numeric data is stored in each column.
 Every GeomVertexData has an associated GeomVertexFormat, which describes how the data in that object is stored.

 Just as a GeomVertexData object is really a list of one or more GeomVertexArrayData objects, a GeomVertexFormat object is a list of one or